 Despite coming up short of its US$10.3 billion-plus fundraising expectations this year, GCF, based in South Korea, said the latest pledges would go a long ways towards accomplishing many climate-friendly projects around the world from 2020 to 2023.

-“We are honored by the global community’s confidence in the fund’s ability to support countries and communities to raise and realize their climate ambitions,” GCF’s executive director, Yannick Glemarec, said in a statement after the pledging conference.
+“We are honored by the global community’s confidence in the fund’s ability to support countries and communities to raise and realize their climate ambitions,” GCF's executive director, Yannick Glemarec, said in a statement after the pledging conference in Paris.